Noah-Gartenberg/PlanningProgramV3/README.md

 - Can zoom in plan view (10/25/2025)
 - Improving models and view models (done during October 2025, had not set out to do so, just happened)

-# Immediate goals for getting a working prototype going:
-- Implement Database properly - current version of sqlite database will have redundant values if someone has repetetive work or wants to do certain tasks on multiple non-sequential days.
-- Hook calendar system into rest of application
-- Add ability to delete tasks and subtasks from plans

-# Non-urgent but priority goals:
-It bears noting that no issue I mention here is so cumbersome or limiting that I could not use the program (if I could save and load plans now) yet, but they are issues that once I have a functioning prototype, I will need to fix sooner rather than later.
-- Add ability to pan "camera" in plan view, and make plan view background more differentiable when it is being moved.
-- Refactor calendar controls into one user control, and refactor what code I can.
-Improve design with date pickers
-- Add ability to have multiple plans open at once
-- Rework view models - view models are not entirely sticking to mvvm principles.
-Need to refactor them a little bit to improve them - won't be too big of changews

-# General Goals:
-These are goals that aren't essential to a functioning minimum viable prototype, but they'd be nice to have, or will eventually prove problematic, but aren't - as I currently understand - iireconcilable with mvvm principles.
-These would be more for ensuring code is maintainable

-- Completing the code and designs for the rest of the sub-item controls (like that of images, and the linkers).

-- Optimizing the amount of lists
-  - I am aware that this program is going to use a lot of lists and a lot of list views.
-I might be able to store several arrays (one for item data, what branch of the "tree" the item in question is, one for what place in the array the item is).
-    - This idea would require a major restructuring of code, and so it is not a priority - and I have had no optimization issues to lead me to believe it is necessary yet.
-    - This could in theory reduce time complexity for operations relating to accessing elements in the list (like saving, loading, finding tasks or sub-tasks, etc...)
-    - Each sub-item task would contain a boolean value indicating if it was collapsed or uncollapsed.
-    - When a task subitem is collapsed or uncollapsed, it would invoke an event in its parent, to go down the list starting at the item itself, and hide each item that is of a further "branch" than the item that invoked the event, stopping once it reaches an item at the same branch as the collapsed item.
-    - While this idea would have an opportunity cost of making collapsing and uncollapsing items more asymptotically complex (unsure if this is the "right" word to use, but it will get my point across, and I will clarify with my professors as to what the right word is), it would greatly reduce how many list view controls would be needed for this program, which would make the change justified.
-    - You may be wondering why I'm not using a tree-view control.
-The reason is because the tree-view didn't give me the customization I wanted, which was to have free-floating, looking almost block like, items in plans, rather than a tree of tasks to do.

 # Long term/out of reach for now goals:
 These are goals of mine that are not priorities and won't be any time soon until after most features for the program are in.
 Still they are goals because I know they are necessary - but not how to go about implementing, what is necessary, or because I would prefer to seek outside assistance for implementing them.
 - Accessibility
   - Accessibility features are a must have for me if I ever intend to release this software program for money.
 I don't know how to implement them, or what features I can or can not expect users to want, so for right now I'm tabling them until I have enough features solidified that I don't have to worry about things changing.
 I would also prefer to have the aid of another person while working on these.
 - General Debugging and optimization